bqbooster/dbt-bigquery-monitoring/README.md

 ## Getting started

+*little tip: click on "Watch -> Custom -> Releases" to get an email on new versions with the changelog*

 ### dbt compatibility

 The package is actively used with the latest dbt stable version which `1.8.2` at the time of writing.